Set Up and Connect to SSH Gateway

 When connecting to SSH Gateway, you can use the following syntax from your terminal window.
 Be sure to replace the word

-environment with your WP Engine environment name (EX: environment.wpengine.com)
+environment with the unique WP Engine environment name (EX: environment.wpengine.com).

 If you do not use an SSH config file, then you must specify which key your machine should use to authenticate the connection.
 In this example the key file is located at

 ssh -i ~/.ssh/wpengine_ed25519 -o IdentitiesOnly=yes firstname.lastname@example.org